Montgomery County Premises Liability Lawyer

 Specifically, Pennsylvania follows a modified comparative negligence rule, which impacts how damages are reduced—similar to rules seen in motor vehicle accident claims involving shared fault.
 This means that you can recover damages as long as you are 50% or less at fault.
 The amount you receive is reduced by the percentage of fault assigned to you by the judge or jury.

 If you are more than 50% at fault for the accident, you cannot recover any damages.
 No matter how severe your injuries are, the court cannot award compensation if your contribution exceeds 50%.
 Your level of responsibility must be thoroughly evaluated when preparing your case.
-An experienced Philadelphia premises liability lawyer can ensure your rights are protected.
+An experienced Montgomery County premises liability lawyer can ensure your rights are protected.

 How complex can premises liability cases get?